pranavmanivannan/librarian/README.md

     /// A Result with an empty Ok or a DBError if the DataPacket couldn't be pushed. pub async fn ingest(&mut self, data_packet: DataPacket) -> Result<(), DBError> {}

     /// Pushes data from a buffer to an InfluxDB bucket and clears the buffer afterwards.
-    /// Pushes data from a buffer to an InfluxDB bucket and clears the buffer afterwards.
     ///
     /// # Arguments